brson/rustmax/README.md

 ## License

-Rust Extras is licensed
+Rust Max is licensed

     CC0-1.0 OR MIT OR Apache-2.0 WITH LLVM-exception OR Apache-2.0

-All libraries included as dependencies of the `rstx` crate are permissively licensed under BSD-3-Clause, MIT, or weaker.
+All libraries included as dependencies of the `rmx` crate are permissively licensed under BSD-3-Clause, MIT, or weaker.

-Tools installed by the `rstx` command may have other licenses.
+Tools installed by the `rmx` command may have other licenses.